hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

 Network Service
-  The term refers to a service provided by an Operator to its End-users using a set of (virtualized) Network Functions
+  The term refers to a service provided by an Operator to its end-users using a set of (virtualized) Network Functions

 Infrastructure Services
-  The term refers to services provided by the NFV Infrastructure and the the Management & Orchestration functions to the VNFs.
+  The term refers to services provided by the NFV Infrastructure to the VNFs as required by the Management & Orchestration functions and especially the VIM.
   I.e. these are the virtual resources as perceived by the VNFs.

 Smooth Upgrade
   The term refers to an upgrade that results in no service outage for the end-users.

 Rolling Upgrade
-  The term refers to an upgrade strategy that upgrades each node or a subset of nodes in a wave style rolling through the data centre.
+  The term refers to an upgrade strategy, which upgrades a node or a subset of nodes at a time in a wave style rolling through the data centre.
 It is a popular upgrade strategy to maintain service availability.

 Parallel Universe Upgrade
-  The term refers to an upgrade strategy that creates and deploys a new universe - a system with the new configuration - while the old system continues running.
+  The term refers to an upgrade strategy, which creates and deploys a new universe - a system with the new configuration - while the old system continues running.
 The state of the old system is transferred to the new system after sufficient testing of the new system.